The Next Generation of Quintessential Microphones

 As Oliver says, "To be precise, why not using both sides of the the dual triode to cut impedance in half, what means a lower ratio transformer, and most of all only 1/4 of the noise that a single side would generate.
 The answer is quite simple, less turn ratio of the x-former that translates in a better resonance tuning of the circuit, less noise, and foremost a higher headroom for the buffer amp.
 With the selected circuit, any 6072a/12AY7 tube can be utilized in the microphone, but certainly is no match to our CS-1 stock tube."

 The next big question was, what would be the capsule?
 They immediately knew where they wanted to go.
-There is little doubt that the best capsules today are being made in Germany by MBHO GmbH Mikrofonbau Haun.
-So Oliver was privileged to call upon the help of their good friend David Bock, co-founder and chief designer of Soundelux (now Bock Audio), who hooked them up to use his most special, custom MBHO capsule, designed by Herbert Haun's chief engineer, Manfred Schneider, who was previously for years one of the top engineers at Schoeps.
-This capsule owes a slight historical nod to the brass CK-12, but is in a league of its own.
+There is little doubt that some of the best capsules today are being made in Germany by MBHO GmbH Mikrofonbau Haun.
+So Oliver was privileged to call upon the help of their good friend David Bock, co-founder and chief designer of Soundelux (now Bock Audio), who hooked them up to use his most special, custom MBHO capsule, designed by Herbert Haun's chief engineer Manfred Schneider, who was previously for years one of the top engineers at Schoeps.
+This capsule owes an historical nod to the brass CK-12, but is in a league of its own.
 It's a pretty expensive piece, but well worth it when you want to build the best possible instrument.

 The last big question was, "What should the microphone look like?"
-They didn't want anything crazy, space-agey, or all that different, they just wanted something simple, straightforward, and most of all, functional, and great sounding.
+They didn't want anything crazy, space-agey, or all that different, they just wanted something simple, straightforward, and most of all, functional…and great sounding.
 Because Terry always loved the classic streamlined look of the C-12, they started there.
 The CS-1 is slightly larger (wider) than the 12, but it looks quite a bit the same...classic, and simple.
-But don't let the simplicity or familiarity of the look fool you...inside is an innovative Beast.
+But don't let the simplicity or familiarity of the look fool you...inside is an innovative beast.

 And to make this body, they also wanted some very special materials .
 So they called upon their great friend, microphone enthusiast, and coincidentally, metals expert, Jeff Roberts, owner of Latch Lake Products.
-After much experimentation, Jeff came up with something they all just loved...a solid steel body, made with a proprietary (and trademarked) finish known as 'Lucazite®.'
+After much experimentation, Jeff came up with something they all loved...a solid steel body, made with a proprietary (and trademarked) finish known as 'Lucazite™.’
 The body is incredibly beautiful, and also provides the best rejection to RF ever seen.
 An added bonus is that it is virtually scratchproof and dentproof...very solid, long-lasting, and sturdy.
 The body is a beautiful charcoal matte colour, something lovely to behold.
 The colour-coordinated swivel mount is likewise great looking...there will be no "spider shock mount" made by Lucas (but there are several aftermarket ones that can be used if one determines it is needed).
 By the way, the microphone components (unlike in the C12) are extraordinarily well shock mounted internally, much as in the M49.
-In fact, during recent testing, Terry had not secured the microphone well enough, and it fell hard to the floor from about four feet.
+In fact, during early testing, Terry had not secured the microphone well enough, and it fell hard to the wood floor from about four feet.
 There was no damage, and the microphone worked just fine.
 An unintentional real-world "Drop Test!"

 The external Power Supply supplies power to the CS-1 (of course) , provides the audio output via XLR connector, and has the facility to choose remotely any of eleven pattern positions, from full omni to cardiod through to figure of eight.
 In addition, the PSU is designed with a "Fail Safe" circuit, so that if the cable is pulled out whilst the microphone is turned on, the supply will revert to "Stand By" mode, and no damage to the tube or electronics will result.